isomerpages/dis-dotc/news/articles/_posts/2024-12-04-post-Designing for Defense: How Collaboration and Creativity Shape Solutions at DOTC Hackathon.md

 </p>
 <ul>
 <li>
-<p><strong>Geetha:</strong> "Innovation is essential for modernizing government
+<p><strong>Geetha:</strong> "Innovation is essential for modernising government
-operations, especially in defense.
+operations, especially in defence.
 It’s about fostering a culture that encourages experimentation and problem-solving."</p>
 </li>
 <li>